w3c/wai-tutorials/source/tables/one-header.html.erb.md

 ## Table with ambiguous data
 {:.ex}

 In this example, the data (first name, last name, and city) can’t be distinguished from one another without knowing which header each corresponds to.
 The `scope` attribute with the value `col` defines the direction of the header cells, and associates them with the corresponding data cells.
+The `scope` attribute is also needed for larger tables with one header row or column.

 {::nomarkdown}
 <%= sample_start %>